danielfernandow/danielfernandow/README.md

 ### About me

-I am a student of Computer Science, i like the area of Artificial Intelligence, currently studying about Deep Learning.
+I am a student of Computer Science, i like the area of Artificial Intelligence, I recently finished the Machine Learning course.

 🌱 I’m currently exploring: Deep Learning